Prethermalization and transient dynamics of the Multi-Channel Kondo systems under generic quantum quenches: Insights form Large-$N$ Schwinger-Keldysh approach: Introduction

+On top of the numerical analysis, we discuss the dependence of the equilibration on the final state of the system phenomenologically using the quantum Boltzmann equations.

 This paper is organized as follows: In Sec.~\ref{sec:Model}, we introduce the $SU(N)$ MCKI model and discuss the Abrikosov fermion representation of the quantum impurity.
-In Sec.~\ref{sec:SKformalism}, we present details of Schwinger-Keldysh formalism in the MCKI model with large-$N$ treatment.
-Sum rules and Green’s function representations of the physical quantities are also presented.
+We also provide details of the Schwinger-Keldysh formalism in the MCKI model with the large-$N$ treatment.
+Furthermore, we present Green’s function representations of the physical quantities.
 Readers who are familiar with the subject can directly go to the results in Sec.~\ref{sec:NumericalResultsAnalysis}.
-In Sec.~\ref{sec:NumericalResultsAnalysis}, we first examine the spectral functions and analyze the final temperatures and the thermalization times for different quench protocols.
-Secondly, we present the analysis of the non-equilibrium properties of the physical quantities including spin-spin correlation functions, the Kondo order parameter, and the Kondo energy density in the transient time scale.
-In Sec.~\ref{sec:QBEapproach}, we discuss the phenomenological description of the thermal equilibration using the quantum Boltzmann approach.
-Finally, we give a conclusion in Sec.~\ref{sec:Conclusion}.
+In Sec.~\ref{sec:NumericalResultsAnalysis}, we first discuss the equilibrium properties briefly.
+Then, we present the analysis of the non-equilibrium properties of various physical quantities, including spin-spin correlation functions, the Kondo order parameter, and the spectral functions on the transient timescale.
+We then examine the spectral functions in quasi-equilibrium and analyze the effective final temperatures and the quasi-equilibration times for different quench protocols.
+By considering $1/N$ correction, we find that the time for the full thermalization is $\mathcal{O}(N)$.
+In Sec.~\ref{sec:QBEapproach}, we discuss the phenomenological description of thermal quasi-equilibration using the quantum Boltzmann approach.
+Finally, we provide a conclusion summarizing our findings in Sec.~\ref{sec:Conclusion}.